nosp7m/dcf77pi-libgpiodv2/README.md

 Main contribution are:

 - Code migration to libgpiodv2, which makes the project usable on Raspberry Pi OS Trixie.
-- Adding systemd daemon providing shm integration to NTPsec/NTP.
+- Adding systemd daemon providing SHM integration to NTPsec/Chrony.

 ---